A Quincunx or "Galton Board" (named after Sir Francis Galton) is a triangular array of pegs (have a play with it).

 How Many Paths

-You can look at Pascal's Triangle.
+We can use Pascal's Triangle.
 In fact, the Quincunx is just like Pascal's Triangle, with pegs instead of numbers.
-The number on each peg shows you how many different paths can be taken to get to that peg.
+The number on each peg shows us how many different paths can be taken to get to that peg.
 Amazing but true.

-Or you can use this formula from the subject of Combinations:
+Or we can use this formula from the subject of Combinations:

 It is the calculation of the number of ways of distributing k things in a sequence of n.